 Comparing Watercress to Other Leafy Greens

-In my experience, giving different greens keeps Dug’s diet balanced and meal times interesting.
+In my experience, giving different greens keeps Spike’s diet balanced and meal times interesting.

 Safe Vegetables for Bearded Dragons